pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Configuration

-The plugin configuration consists of a *Watchdogs* array containing zero or more *Watchdog* objects each of which configures monitoring of a specified Signal K interfaces against a specified throughput threshold.
+The plugin configuration consists of a *Watchdogs* array containing zero or more *Watchdog* items each of which configures monitoring of a specified Signal K interface against a specified throughput threshold.

 <dl>